-- A. Upon completion of the 12 month probationary period, full-time officers are eligible for reimbursement for educational courses that are related to the required skills or education for the officer's current position or to a logical career path with the AIRORT AUTHORITY. - B. The officer must submit application for tuition reimbursement to the Benefits Specialist.
-Approval for tuition reimbursement will be made by the Director of Human Resources; any denials will be for articulable, written reasons. - C. Full-time officers will be reimbursed for no more than \$1,500.00 per fiscal year for those courses begun in that fiscal year.
+- A. Upon completion of the 12 month probationary period, full-time officers are eligible for reimbursement for educational courses that are related to the required skills or education for the officer's current position or to a logical career path with the AIRORT AUTHORITY. - B. The officer must submit application for approval for tuition reimbursement through his/her supervisor to the Director of Human Resources prior to the start of the educational course.
+Final approval for tuition reimbursement will be made by the Director of Human Resources; any denials will be for articulable, written reasons.
+Requests will be denied if the AIRPORT AUTHORITY determines that the educational course does not meet the requirements of section A, above, or if the AIRPORT AUTHORITY's fiscal year Tuition Reimbursement budget limit has already been reached based on requests previously submitted and approved. - C. Full-time officers will be reimbursed for no more than \$1,500.00 per fiscal year for those courses begun in that fiscal year.
 There will be no reimbursement if the cost is assumed by any other institution, scholarship or grant-in-aid. - D. Reimbursable expenses shall include tuition, course fees, books and consumable materials.
-While courses shall normally be taken on the officer's own time, exceptions may be granted by his/her Section Manager, in which case hours from work must be deducted from earned vacation or be recorded as an unpaid excused absence. - E. To obtain reimbursement, the officer must take classes from an accredited school.
-Reimbursement will be made upon presentation of receipts for covered costs and grade notices substantiating a grade of C or better, or PASS in a pass/fail course. - F. POST Incentive.
-Additional incentives shall be paid to those officers achieving higher Nevada POST certificates: - 1.
-Nevada Intermediate POST Certificate \$500 per year. - 2.
-Nevada Advanced POST Certificate \$1,000 per year - 3.
-Nevada Management POST Certificate \$1,500 per year. - a.
-Incentives will be paid in a separate check on the first payday in July of every year and shall be paid for the highest certificate only not for more than one.
+While courses shall normally be taken on the officer's own time, exceptions may be granted by his/her Manager, in which case hours from work must be deducted from earned vacation or be recorded as an unpaid excused absence. - E. Reimbursement will be made upon presentation of receipts for covered costs and grade notices substantiating a grade of C or better, PASS in a pass/fail course or certificate of completion.